anastasiia-skliar/CheatSheets/angular.md

 - angular.isUndefined - Determines if a reference is undefined
 - angular.lowercase - Converts the specified string to lowercase
 - angular.uppercase - Converts the specified string to uppercase

+Ui-router:
+- ui-sref A directive that binds a link (<a> tag) to a state.
+- ui-sref-active A directive working alongside ui-sref to add classes to an element when the related ui-sref directive's state is active, and removing them when it is inactive.
+- $state.go Convenience method for transitioning to a new state.
+- $state.reload()  force reloads the current state.
+- ui-view The ui-view directive tells $state where to place your templates.
+A view can be unnamed or named.